muxyz/website/proposal.md

 <div id="blurb">
 <h2>Conclusion</h2>
-Mu is a new community app platform we're proposing, driven by messaging and  voice.
+Mu is a new community first app platform we're proposing, driven by messaging and  voice.
 Our goal is to create an open alternative to existing platforms that is community driven and free from exploitation.
 </div>